 While there is no cap on how much of a taxpayer's wage income is subject to income tax, there is a maximum amount of wages subject to FICA.
-Since employers are required to withhold FICA taxes, the most common explanation for excess FICA taxes being withheld is due to a taxpayer having worked for multiple employers.
+Since employers are required to withhold FICA taxes, a taxpayer working for multiple employers may find that the total FICA withheld for the tax year has exceeded the maximum.
 This is especially true for higher wage earners.

 The wage limit for FICA is adjusted annually.
 The more recent year limits are as follows: